ca0v/reverse-proxy-cache/README.md

   - additional caching strategies, see https://codeahoy.com/2017/08/11/caching-strategies-and-how-to-choose-the-right-one/
   - organize code using patterns from popular node projects
 - v1.0.7
+- - adds `isBinaryMimeType` to configure what gets encoded as text
   - adds `/system?proxy=add` to temporarily add a new proxy
   - adds `/system?shutdown` to shutdown server
 - v1.0.6